guigolab/ggsashimi/README.md

 ```
 docker build -f docker/Dockerfile -t guigolab/ggsashimi .
 ```
 This can take several minutes.

+### Use docker image
-After the image is built, ggsashimi can be executed as follows:
+Once the image is downloaded or built, to execute ggsashimi with docker:
 ```
 docker run guigolab/ggsashimi --help
 ```